[*]

 Because the old style Catapult does not run (properly) on Mac, an active Japanese emulator user/programmer wrote an openMSX variant of his NekoLauncher series.
 It's not only getting more and more advanced, but also seems to be very user friendly.

-For the same reason, Cesco made another launcher for openMSX on OS X. It seems to be focused mainly on games and features image previews.
+For the same reason, Cesco made another launcher for openMSX on OS X. It seemed to be focused mainly on games and features image previews.
+Unfortunately, the site and download links have disappeared.

 Miscellaneous